Epreez/amulet-lines/LINES.md

 6. 2nd main, crack cave using SGC and the untapped land from pre-combat.
 Grab a bounceland, floating 6 mana and casting a titan.
 7. Grab Tolaria West and bounceland, floating 9 mana, returning tolaria west with the bounce trigger.
 Transmute for pact, pact for analyst.
 8. Cast and crack analyst, returning mirrorpool, tolaria west, Kavaron, urza's cave, and 2 echoing deeps each copying urza's cave.
-9. Float 13 mana, leaving all 3 urza's cave untapped.
-Crack a cave for a bounceland, putting us at 16 mana, picking up tolaria west.
+9. Float 8 mana, leaving all 3 urza's cave and mirrorpool untapped.
+Crack a cave for a bounceland, putting us at 11 mana, picking up tolaria west.
 Transmute for zuran orb, cast it.
-13 mana floating.
+8 mana floating.
+10. Copy titan with mirrorpool, grabbing 2 crumbling vestiges, putting us at 11 mana.
-11. Crack 2 caves, one for shifting woodlands and 1 for urza's saga, 7 mana.
-Float 2 mana from these lands, sac urza's saga to zuran orb and start looping.
+11. Crack 2 caves, one for shifting woodlands and 1 for urza's saga, 5 mana.
+Float 3 mana from shifting woodlands and one from urza's saga, sac urza's saga to zuran orb and start looping with 9 mana.

 ### Result